tvc15brian/PlanetOfTheAIPs/README.md

 ## [@pixels_per_inch](https://twitter.com/pixels_per_inch)'s digital production microservices (OS X)

 A collection of automator workflows to be installed as OS X Services (right-click menu tasks).
-I put these together primarily for my students and staff who are not comfortable using terminal commands.
+I put these together primarily for my students and staff who are not comfortable using terminal commands, but I use the hell out of them myself.

 ### Installation